Where can I get help completing the FAFSA?

 - Pitt-Johnstown title IV School code: 008815

-- October 1 – earliest date to apply for upcoming school year aid
+- October 1 – earliest date to complete the FAFSA for upcoming school year

 - April 1 - Pitt-Johnstown Deadline For Institutional Aid